How Your Attorney Makes Money (And Why It Matters to Your Case)

 Flat fee: You pay one amount for the whole case, regardless of what it takes.
 This is common in criminal defense.
 The alignment problem: once the flat fee is paid, additional work costs the attorney without additional revenue.
 The incentive is toward minimum necessary effort.

 Hourly: You pay for time spent.
 The alignment problem: the incentive is toward maximum time spent, which can mean inefficiency, drawn-out process, or padding.
-Two-thirds of lawyers admit billing irregularities occur at their firms.
+Billing irregularities are common enough that state bar associations track overbilling as one of the top complaint categories.

 Hybrid: Flat fee for standard work, hourly for trial or extraordinary work.
 The most common structure in serious criminal defense.
 The alignment problem: this creates a strong incentive to resolve cases before the hourly clock starts.